nautechsystems/nautilus_trader/docs/concepts/architecture.md

 then you will receive a `TypeError` at runtime.
 :::

-If a function or methods parameter is not explicitly typed as allowing ``None``, then you can assume you will receive a `ValueError` when passing ``None`` as an argument at runtime.
+If a function or method's parameter is not explicitly typed to accept `None`, passing `None` as an argument will result in a `ValueError` at runtime.

 :::warning
-The above exceptions are not explicitly documented, as this would bloat the docstrings significantly.
+The above exceptions are not explicitly documented to prevent excessive bloating of the docstrings.
 :::

 ### Errors and exceptions